Architectural shingles ice dam

 Roofing

-The answer to 'architectural shingles ice dam' is that ice dams can form on homes with architectural shingles, causing water damage and leaks.
-Ice dams occur when snow on the roof melts, often due to heat loss from the home, and then refreezes at the roof's edge, creating a dam that prevents proper drainage.
-This can lead to water backing up under the shingles and into the home.
+The answer to 'architectural shingles ice dam' is that ice dams can form on architectural shingles, causing damage and leaks.
+Ice dams occur when heat escapes from the home, melting snow on the roof.
+The melted water then refreezes at the roof's edge, creating a dam that prevents proper drainage.

 Step-by-Step Guide